neos/doctools/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 pointcuts and advices and implements method interceptors as a dynamic proxy.
 In accordance to the GoF patterns [#]_, the proxy classes act as a placeholders for the target object.
-They are true subclasses of the original and override adviced methods by implementing a interceptor method.
+They are true subclasses of the original and override adviced methods by implementing an interceptor method.
 The proxy classes are generated automatically by the AOP framework and cached for further use.
 If a class has been adviced by some aspect, the Object Manager will only deliver instances of the proxy class instead of the original.